shynhsiri/My-DSA/README.md

 # My DSA
-A repo to store all my solved exercise.
+A repo to store all my solved exercises.